brucem/brucem-vim/README.markdown

 # My VIM config

-It's a bit of a mess and could be cleaned up but puttinf it under revision control should be a step in right direction
+It's a bit of a mess and could be cleaned up but putting it under revision control should be a step in right direction

 To get started, install homesick: